Schools can only reopen with approval from the Health Officer

 - Keep groups of children separate from each other in a different room or space

-- Children and youth can enroll in only 1 summer camp at a time
+- Children and youth can enroll in only 1 program at a time

 - Follow SFDPH guidance for administrators of youth programs

 - Remind parents and caregivers they must wear face coverings while at these facilities, including dropping off and picking up children

 - Prohibit face coverings for children under 2 years, due to risk of suffocation

 - Encourage face coverings for children between ages 2 and 9, and only with adult supervision

 - Have children 10 years and over wear a face covering

-If you need childcare, see the Department of Children, Youth and their Families for information about free, emergency childcare.
+If your child needs support in distance learning, see the Department of Children, Youth and their Families for information about community learning hubs.

 Nannies, babysitters, and tutors can come to your home